 Volunteer Emergency Wardens aid in fire prevention and facilitate safe evacuation in the event of a building alarm.
 This course is open to individuals within the University community who are interested in becoming an emergency warden.
 The participants will, at the completion of the course, be able to understand basic fire science, fire extinguisher operation, evacuation procedures and fire prevention.
 To register for Emergency Warden/Fire Safety training course visit the course registration webpage.

 Each year, hands on fire extinguisher training is provided to the campus community.
-Participants will learn extinguishing techniques as well as have an opportunity to extinguish a fire under the close guidance of the Kelowna Fire Department and Risk Management Services.
+Participants will learn extinguishing techniques as well as have an opportunity to extinguish a fire under the close guidance of the Kelowna Fire Department and Health, Safety and Environment Services.

 This is a two hour session designed to introduce UBC O personnel to the new UBCO Disaster Response Plan (DRP).
 The first half of the session is a section-by-section review of the plan itself, and the second half involves participants referencing the plan to answer a series of scenario-based questions.
 The session is structured to be as interactive and ‘hands-on’ as possible to maximize participants’ time.

 This training is intended for any potential users of the Disaster Response Plan.
 It is recommended that any designated primary or alternate members of the Emergency Operations Centre (EOC) attend this training.
 Members of Campus Security who may have to work with this plan as members of the Incident Command Post (ICP) should also be in attendance.

 Plan familiarization is a pre-requisite for those that need to take the Managing Emergency Operations Course.